krautdawg/InfluencerLeadGenandOutreach/replit.md

 # Instagram LeadGen - Full-Stack Application

+## User Preferences

+**CRITICAL**: NEVER MAKE CODE CHANGES UNTIL USER APPROVAL
+- All code modifications must be explicitly approved by the user before implementation
+- Present proposed changes and wait for user confirmation
+- Do not proceed with any code edits without explicit user consent

 ## Overview

 K+L Influence is a Flask-based Instagram lead generation and outreach automation tool that crawls Instagram hashtags, enriches profile data, and generates personalized email outreach campaigns.
 The application features a modern, professional design following the K+L Internal Web App Style Guide, with Natural Green branding, Inter typography, and Google Sheets-style table interactions for efficient data management.